SSpeights/PowerShellGuide/refining-with-loops.md

 # Refining your script

-**Achtung**: documentation for what's going on in code is in the code example on github feel free to download from the examples and use them for other scripts.
+**Achtung**: documentation for what's going on in code is in the code examples.
+Feel free to [download the examples from GitHub](https://github.com/SSpeights/PowerShellGuide) and use them for other scripts.

-After running the script you realize that you don't need all of this information and that you can't really see where the reports begin and end.
-The only information you need to run your check is:
+After running the script you realize that you don't need all of this information to validate your computer state and that you can't really see where the reports begin and end.
+The only data you need to run your check is:

 * OS Status
 * OS Name and version